oktadev/okta-blog/_source/_posts/2021-06-01-spring-webclient.md

 ## Learn More About Reactive Spring Boot and WebClient

-I hope you enjoyed this tutorial and got a clear picture about WebClient testing for applications that access third-party services.
-As mentioned before, `WebClient` and `WebTestClient` documentation pieces are covered in the three references, Spring Framework, Spring Boot and Spring Security, so I recommend to take a thorough look at all of them.
+I hope you enjoyed this tutorial and got a clear picture of WebClient testing for applications that access third-party services.
+As mentioned before, `WebClient` and `WebTestClient` documentation pieces are covered in the three references, Spring Framework, Spring Boot, and Spring Security, so I recommend taking a thorough look at all of them.
 An additional aspect to explore is how to add layering, given that client registrations must be injected as controller parameters, to trigger the authorization flows when required.
-Keep learning about Reactive Applications with Spring Boot, and OAuth security, and checkout the following links:
+Keep learning about Reactive Applications with Spring Boot, and OAuth security, and check out the following links:

 - [How to Use Client Credentials Flow with Spring Security](https://developer.okta.com/blog/2021/05/05/client-credentials-spring-security)
 - [Reactive Java Microservices with Spring Boot and JHipster](https://developer.okta.com/blog/2021/01/20/reactive-java-microservices)